espruino/EspruinoDocs/peripherals/USART.md

 Parity/Framing errors
 ---------------------

-If there are parity errors (if parity is enabled), you can get notified of them with the following event listener:
+If there are parity errors (if parity is enabled), you can get notified of them with the following event listener if `errors:true` was set when initialising the serial device:

 ```
+  Serial1.setup(9600, { parity:"e", errors:true } );
   Serial1.on('parity', function() {
     console.log("Oh no!");
   });
 ```

-You can also get notified of framing errors (when the START and STOP bits are not correct) with:
+You can also get notified of framing errors (when the START and STOP bits are not correct) with the following (`errors:true` is also required):

 ```
   Serial1.on('framing', function() {